U.S., Mexico to hold high-level security talks on Oct 8 - NewsBreak

 U.S., Mexico to hold high-level security talks on Oct 8

-MEXICO CITY, Sept 29 (Reuters) - U.S. and Mexican officials will hold high-level security talks on Oct.
-8, Mexico's Foreign Minister Marcelo Ebrard said on Wednesday.
+MEXICO CITY (Reuters) -U.S. and Mexican officials will hold high-level security talks on Oct.
+8, Mexico’s Foreign Minister Marcelo Ebrard said on Wednesday.

 U.S. Secretary of State Antony Blinken, U.S. Homeland Security Secretary Alejandro Mayorkas and U.S. Attorney General Merrick Garland would participate in the talks in Mexico City, Ebrard said.